 Seabed.
-The surface sediment in the HARALD project area consists of mainly fine sand.
+The TYRA project is situated in an area with the substrate types "mud to sandy mud" and "sand to muddy sand".
 It is considered unlikely that any macrophytes (macroalgae and higher plants) are to be found on the seabed due to the water depths.

 The benthic fauna consists of epifauna and infauna (organisms living on or in the seabed, respectively).
-Biological monitoring around HARALD in June 2012 showed that the benthic fauna was dominated by polychaetes followed by crustaceans and bivalve.
+Biological monitoring in May 2012 showed that the benthic fauna was dominated by polychaetes followed by crustaceans, bivalve and other taxonomic groups (sea anemones, phoronids and nemerteans).